 Twins can be either fraternal or identical.
-Most twins are fraternal twins — each develops from a separate egg and sperm.
-Fraternal twins each have their own placenta and amniotic sac.
+Most are fraternal twins — each develops from a separate egg and sperm.
+Fraternal twins each have their own placentas and amniotic sacs.
 Because each twin develops from a different egg and a different sperm, these twins may not look alike.
 Fraternal twins can be boys, girls, or one of each.

 Identical twins are rarer.
 Identical twins happen when one fertilized egg splits early in pregnancy and develops into two fetuses.
 Identical twins may share a placenta, but each baby usually has its own amniotic sac.
-Identical twins are the same sex and look, essentially, the same when born.
+Identical twins are the same sex.

 The exact cause of TTTS is not known.
 TTTS is not hereditary or genetic.
 TTTS is an irregularity of the placenta that occurs randomly.
 It is congenital, meaning that it happens before your baby is born.

 TTTS may be found during routine prenatal ultrasound.
 If your doctor suspects a problem, additional tests may be ordered.
 These may include: